huntdatacenter/docs/docs/patch-notes.md

 **Migration to the new location has started**

-After years in the making, we are excited to finally announce that the migration to our new location and cloud installation has started!
+After years in the making, we are excited to announce that the migration to our new location and cloud installation has started!
 We have a new server-room with upgraded equipment and more flexibility ready for your as soon as you complete your migration.
 We are reaching out to labs to schedule the migration with the aim to avoid conflicts with deadlines and other important work.
 See our [FAQ pages for migration](/do-science/faq/migration/) for more information.

 **New price list (v4.1)**

 We have updated our [price list](/administer-science/prices/pricelist/#current) with a new version (v4.1) that includes the new E-series machine types and the new NVIDIA A40 GPU type.
-The [price calculator](/administer-science/prices/calculator/) is updated accordingly also.
+The [price calculator](/administer-science/prices/calculator/) is updated accordingly.

 **Invoice updates**